stackdio/stackdio/stackdio/README.rst

 ### Team:

-For assistance, please see one of the following kind sirs:
+For assistance, please see one of the following Dintinguished Gentlemen:

  - [Abe Music]
  - [Charlie Penner]